harshpala/IIIT-Delhi-Administrative-Structure/README.md

-# IIIT-Delhi Administrative Structure - Assignment 2A
+# IIIT-Delhi Administrative Structure
 ## Overview

-This C++ program models the administrative and academic structure at IIIT-Delhi, based on the details provided in the assignment.
+This C++ program models the administrative and academic structure at IIIT-Delhi..
 It uses object-oriented programming principles such as classes and inheritance to represent departments, their heads, and officers.

 The program reads data related to various personnel in both administrative and academic departments, storing information such as name, position, room number, phone number, and email.
 The main feature of the program is the ability to search for a person's details (room number, phone number, and email) based on their name.